TheMaster1127/HTVM/DOCUMENTATION.md

 ### **HTVM Functions**

 Functions in HTVM allow you to create reusable pieces of code.
-A function is defined using the `func` keyword, followed by the return type, the function name, and its parameters
+A function is defined using the `func` keyword, followed by the return type, the function name, and its parameters.

 #### **Defining a Function**